georgedashen/DualNetGO/README.md

 python attribute_data_preprocess.py -data_path ../data -pf 9606.protein.info.v11.5.txt -ppif 9606.protein.links.detailed.v11.5.txt -org human -uniprot uniprot-filtered-reviewed_yes+AND+organism__Homo+sapiens+(Human)+[96--.tab
 ```

+The resulting files are `human_annot.mat` for datasets and labels, `human_net_*.mat` for adjacency matices, and `features.npy` for protein attributes.

 For mouse please use the data with **10090** taxonomy code, and `mgi.gaf` as the annotation file.
 Uniprot file for mouse is `uniprot-download_true_fields_accession_2Creviewed_2Csequence_2Cxref_-2022.06.29-08.34.18.65`.

 ## 2. Graph embedding

 While there are many options for getting useful information from graphs, in this study we use a transformer-based autoencoder (**TransformerAE**) introduced by the _CFAGO_ paper.
 The TransformerAE takes the raw adjacency matrix of PPI network (minmax-normalized weighted vectors) and the protein attribute matrix (one-hot vectors of domain and subcellular location) as input, passes them through 6 attention encoder layers, gets a low-dimension hidden state matrix, and then passes it through another 6 attention encoder (without masks) layers to reconstruct the original adjacency matrix and attribute matrix.
 The hidden state matrix is used for graph embeddings for the PPI network with respect to a specific type of evidence.

 Most of the codes are the same as provided in the CFAGO repository except a little modification for attaining the hidden state matrix after tranining.
-Noted that we use completely the default setting provided in the original code and find out that it very time consuming (about 50 hours as using 5000 epochs).
-We have tried a reduced epoch number such as 500 and performance on prediction is even better for CFAGO, so it is fine to use a smaller epoch number to shorten training time.
+Noted that we use completely the default setting provided in the original code and find out that it very time consuming, about **50 hours** as using 5000 epochs!
+We have tried a reduced epoch number such as 500 and performance on prediction is even better for CFAGO (not reported in the script), so it is fine to use a smaller epoch number to shorten training time.

 ```
 cd CFAGO